paluh/purescript-puxing-bob/README.md

 ## Pux.Routing.Bob.Component

 This module implements basic approach to composable component implementation.
 It is still just proof of concept.
+You can find full and working code of routing composition here: [examples/multiple-components-routing](https://github.com/paluh/purescript-puxing-bob/tree/master/examples/multiple-components-routing).

 ### Action type